 - 7.14.
-Asynchronous distance Distance education Education offerings must include methods and activities which promote active student engagement and participation in the learning process.
+Asynchronous distance-Distance education Education offerings must include methods and activities which promote active student engagement and participation in the learning process.
 Among those methods and activities acceptable are written exercises which are graded and returned to the student, required responses in computer based presentations, provision for students to submit questions during teleconferences, and examinations proctored by an independent third party.
-Bio-metric Metric proctoring Proctoring is acceptable.
+Bio-metric-Metric proctoring Proctoring is acceptable.
 Simple reading, viewing, or listening to materials is not sufficient engagement in the learning process to satisfy the requirements of this Board-Rule 7.14. - 7.15.
-As teWith respect to continuing education Continuing Education completed in other jurisdictions

-Jurisdictions with appraiser regulatory programs that are in compliance with Title XI, FIRREA, as determined by the ASC as defined in Board Rule 1.423, the Board will accept the number of hours of continuing education Continuing Education accepted by that jurisdiction Jurisdiction. - 7.16.
+As to With respect to continuing education Continuing Education completed in other jurisdictions Jurisdictions with appraiser regulatory programs that are in compliance with Title XI, FIRREA, as determined by the ASC as defined in Board Rule 1.423., the Board will accept the number of hours of continuing education Continuing Education accepted by that jurisdictionJurisdiction. - 7.16.
 Repealed. - 7.17.
 Repealed. - 7.18.
 Continuing educationContinuing Education content must have a clear application to real estate appraisal practice.
 Motivational courses, personal growth, or self-improvement courses, general business courses and general computing courses are unacceptable to satisfy the continuing educationContinuing Education requirements established by these Rules. - 7.19.
 All licensees Licensees must successfully complete a 7-hour National USPAP Update Continuing Education Course, or its AQB-approved equivalent, every two (2) calendar years.
 Such 7-hour National USPAP Update Continuing Education Course must be in the form of a course approved by the AQB, and taught by an instructor certified by the AQB and who is also a state certified appraiser.
 Equivalency will be determined through the CAP or by an alternate method established by the AQB.
-An AQB certified USPAP instructor who successfully completes the Instructor Recertification Course and exam (if an exam is required) within their current Continuing Education cycle will have satisfied the 7-Hour National USPAP Continuing Education Course requirement.
+An AQB certified USPAP instructor who successfully completes the Instructor Recertification Course and exam (if an exam is required) within their current Continuing Education Course requirement.
 Repealed. - 7.20.
-A licensee Licensee who is a resident of a jurisdiction Jurisdiction other than the state of Colorado that imposes continuing education Continuing Education requirements consistent with the criteria promulgated by the AQB may comply with the continuing education Continuing Education requirements of Chapter 7 of these Rules by documenting, in a manner prescribed by the Board, compliance with the continuing education Continuing Education requirements of their jurisdiction Jurisdiction of residence.
-In the event the jurisdiction Jurisdiction of residence does not impose continuing education Continuing Education requirements consistent with the criteria Criteria promulgated by the AQB, the licensee Licensee must comply with the continuing education Continuing Education requirements established by Chapter 7 of these Rules. - 7.21.
-A licensee Licensee who renews a license subject to a continuing education requirement must retain documentary evidence of compliance with these continuing education requirements for a period of not less than five (5) years after the expiration of the license being renewed. - 7.22.
-Course providers must provide each student who successfully completes a continuing education Continuing Education course in the manner prescribed in Board\set forth in Rule 7.12. a course completion certificate.
+A licensee Licensee who is a resident of a jurisdiction Jurisdiction other than the state of Colorado that imposes continuing educationContinuing Education requirements consistent with the criteria promulgated by the AQB may comply with the continuing educationContinuing Education requirements of Chapter 7 of these Rules by documenting, in a manner prescribed by the Board, compliance with the continuing educationContinuing Education requirements of their jurisdiction Jurisdiction of residence.
+In the event the jurisdiction Jurisdiction of residence does not impose continuing educationContinuing Education requirements consistent with the criteria promulgated by the AQB, the licensee Licensee must comply with the continuing educationContinuing Education of these Rules. - 7.21.
+A licensee\Licensee who renews a license subject to a continuing educationContinuing Education requirement must retain documentary evidence of compliance with these continuing educationContinuing Education requirements for a period of not less than five (5) years after the expiration of the license being renewed. - 7.22.
+Course providers must provide each student who successfully completes a continuing educationContinuing Education course in the manner prescribed in Board\set forth in Rule 7.12. a course completion certificate.
 The Board will not mandate the exact form of course certificates; however, the following information must be included: - A. Name of course provider;